aws-samples/amazon-rekognition-engagement-meter/CONTRIBUTING.md

 The following applications are required to contribute:

-* Node.js v>=8
+* Node.js >=v8
 * AWS CLI

 In order to start, run `npm install`.

 ## Working with CloudFormation

-The CloudFormation sourcecode is inside the `src/cfn` folder.
+The CloudFormation sourcecode is located inside the `src/cfn` folder.
 The template uses a custom resource for making some initial API calls to Amazon Rekognition and to populate the S3 bucket with the Web UI's static resources.
-The lambda sourcecode is inside the `src/functions/setup` folder.
+The lambda sourcecode is located inside the `src/functions/setup` folder.

 ## Working with the Web UI

-In order to work locally with the web UI you need to deploy the CloudFormation template first.
-After completion, a `url` output parameter will be provided in a form like `https://<s3-bucket-url>/index.html`.
+In order to work locally with the web UI, deploy the CloudFormation template first.

+After completion, a `url` output parameter will be provided in a format like `https://<s3-bucket-url>/index.html`.
 Next, download the file `https://<s3-bucket-url>/settings.js` to the `src/web-ui/public/` folder.
-In this way, we can develop locally using the API Gateway and Cognito Pool Id that we just deployed to AWS.
+In this way, it will be possible to develop locally using the API Gateway and Cognito Pool Id that CloudFormation just created in AWS.

 Next, run `npm start`.
 The browser will automatically open the UI with hot reloading enabled.
 To make changes, edit the files in the `src/web-ui` folder.